Saisathvika22/Password_Manager/README.md

 # 🔐 **Local Password Manager**

-A simple and secure password manager built with Python.
-It provides an easy-to-use graphical interface for storing, viewing, and managing your credentials locally.
-All passwords are encrypted using industry-standard encryption and stored securely in a local database.
+This is a local password manager application built using Python.
+It allows users to securely store, retrieve, and manage passwords for different accounts using encryption.
+The data is stored locally, meaning no internet connection or cloud sync is required — everything remains on your device.

 # 📌 **Features**
 - Graphical User Interface (GUI) using tkinter